MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 This guide details the second option because it is more compatible with the reference architecture.

 > [!NOTE]
 > [Azure Virtual Network Manager](/azure/virtual-network-manager/overview) is a service that simplifies this process.
-When this service is Generally Available, it should be used to manage the routing.
+When this service is Generally Available, used it to manage the routing.

 ### Configure gateway subnet routing